karpathy/llm.c/README.md

 ## quick start (multiple GPUs)

-The "Maybe I'm GPU poor, but at least I have a couple".
-No worries, run:
+You'll be using the (more bleeding edge) mixed precision version of the code:

 ```
 sudo apt install openmpi-bin openmpi-doc libopenmpi-dev
 pip install -r requirements.txt
 python prepro_tinyshakespeare.py
 python train_gpt2.py
-make train_gpt2fp32cu
+make train_gpt2cu
-mpirun -np <Number of GPUs on your machine> ./train_gpt2fp32cu
+mpirun -np <number of GPUs on your machine> ./train_gpt2cu
 ```

+Sub in the number of GPUs you'd like to run on in the last command.

 ## training: more detail